The Pandora project. II: how non-thermal physics drives bursty star formation and temperate mass-loaded outflows in dwarf galaxies: Results

 \subsubsection{Warm and ionized outflow mass-loadings and velocities}

 We now turn to investigate how the different outflow properties we measure in the simulations compare with the observed properties of ionized gas.
 The separation into ionized and neutral gas is computed through a simple separation according to the hydrogen ionization fraction $x_\text{HII}$: neutral gas density, $\rho_\text{HI} = \rho_\text{gas} (1 - x_\text{HII})$, and ionized gas density, $\rho_\text{HII} = \rho_\text{gas} x_\text{HII}$.
 In Fig.~\ref{fig:OutflowVsObs}, where we focus on intrinsic quantities as directly calculated from the simulations, we show how the mass-loading factor of warm ionized medium (WIM) varies across our models during the $z \in \left[5, 3.5\right]$ interval\footnote{For observation-like analysis of the WIM and WNM outflows see Section~\ref{sss:ObsLikeOutflows} and \ref{sss:WNMOutflows}.}.
 We classify cells to be within the WIM and WNM temperature range when they fulfill $200\,\Kelvin < T \leq 10^6\,\Kelvin$, with their gas mass contributing proportionally to their ionization fraction.
 From top to bottom, panels show the mass-weighted WIM gas outflow velocity $\voutflowWIM$, the specific SFR (sSFR) measured in a time window of $100$~Myr, and a dimensionless velocity ratio $\nuoutflow$.
 This quantity measures the relevance of outflow velocities versus the characteristic circular velocity, $\vcirc$, of the system as $\nuoutflow = \voutflowWIM / \vcirc$.
 We measure $\voutflowWIM$ and the $\etaWIM$ factor at $0.2\,\rhalo$.
 Each data point corresponds to a different snapshot, displayed with higher opacities when the SFR is higher.
+We also indicate the redshift evolution by including coloured circles in each of our data points, ranging from high redshift (blue; $z \sim 5$) to low redshift (red; $z \sim 3.5$).
+These provide some guidance on whether any systematic trends emerge across the studied period.
+We find that there are no apparent trends beyond those driven by the temporal variations of the SFR.

 The panels show outflows to have the highest mass-loading factors in the \HDSfFbBoost~and \RTCRiMHDSfFb~models, typically with $\etaWIM \sim 1-10$ for moderate star formation events.
 The \RTiMHDSfFb~model has the lowest mass-loading factors overall, with $\etaWIM \sim 0.1 -1$.
 These mass-loading factors reflect our previous results, where radiation dampens the mass-loading of the outflows while CRs increase it.
 The mass-weighted warm ionized gas outflow velocities, $\voutflowWIM$, shown in the first panel, vary significantly across our different models.
 The \HDSfFb~and \HDSfFbBoost~simulations have outflows with relatively narrow velocity ranges, $\voutflowWIM \sim 15 - 30\,\kmps$.
 The velocities in the \RTiMHDSfFb~model with radiation are reduced to $\sim$$15\,\kmps$.
 The \RTCRiMHDSfFb~model has the highest mass-weighted outflow velocities, at times reaching $\sim 70\,\kmps$.
 Perhaps with the exception of the \RTiMHDSfFb~model, all the models show reasonable agreement with the outflow velocities inferred by the local observations by \citet{Heckman2015} and those assumed by \citet{McQuinn2019}, included in the figure for reference\footnote{We note here that our simulations are of a dwarf galaxy at high redshift, while these observations are of local dwarfs.
 This qualitative comparison is intended for systems of similar mass and SFR, and does not inform us about the cosmological evolution of dwarf galaxies.}.